 people in your party.

 rows and furrows.
-The newest 54-inch model featuring an added bar grip, provides more power and control than models without the bar grip.
+The newest 60-inch model provides more reach.
+The drill-powered Turbo Weed Twisters with 36" and 42" lengths provide added speed and efficiency and can be applied to larger late-season weeds, as well as small seedling weeds.
 This is especially important to crops like celery, cabbage, lettuce, broccoli, spinach, carrots and strawberries, for example.
 Some nursery crops also require precise weeding.
 In agriculture, the WEED TWISTER has been shown to effectively remove such weeds as little mallow, goosefoot, yellow nutsedge, purslane, nightshades and lambsquarters.
+Weed Twister advantages have been successfully applied in potato farms in Japan to remove unharvested tubers between seasons as a potato blight prevention measure.
 In nurseries, the WEED TWISTER can also be applied to most containers of the 5 gallon size or larger.
 For more information please see the White Paper On the Weed Twister and Other Alternatives to Precise Hand Weeding in Agricultural Applications.

 Hanging and Removing Holiday Lights: Need a long pole with a hook to help you hang or remove holiday lights?
 The Weed Twister can extend your reach by 3-4 feet depending on the model you choose.
 Or you can piggyback two Weed Twisters for a longer reach up to 7 feet.